LayanJethwa/intrusive-revision/README.md

   - Starts on phone boot
   - You can select the number of questions, the penalty for incorrect answers, and the time interval between popups
   - You will be served popups globally across the entire phone at the specified time interval
+  - You can also select the above parameters for specific apps

 ## Roadmap